NCAS-CMS/cfdm/docs/source/introduction.rst

 * read :term:`field constructs <field construct>` and :term:`domain
-  constructs <domain construct>` from netCDF, CDL, Zarr, and Kerchunked datasets with a choice of netCDF and Zarr backends,
+  constructs <domain construct>` from netCDF, CDL, Zarr, and Kerchunk datasets with a choice of netCDF and Zarr backends,

 * read files from OPeNDAP servers and S3 object stores,